Conversation Scenarios

 1. Set Your Topic

-Choose what you want to talk about: litterature, art, surf, food...
+Choose what you want to talk about: housing, integrating, culture shocks, food...

 2. Connect Instantly